 The Trekkers had a unique experience when snowshoeing one early, spring day.
 It was a humbling reminder that when we venture out into the Wilds, humans are NOT at the top of the food chain!

-We were snowshoeing on the Deerfield Trail, just off the Mickelson Trail, in the central Black Hills.
+We were snowshoeing on the Deerfield Trail, just off the Mickelson Trail, in the central Black Hills of western South Dakota.
 We were trudging down a forest road, just tromping along.
 It was a lovely day!
 The sun was shining in a bright blue sky, the birds were tweeting, we were happily enjoying our own, peaceful, little slice of paradise.
 That all changed when we wandered around a bend in the road and came upon a deer…that had seen better days (or, at least, what was left of it). 😳 This was easily the most gruesome, mountain lion kill scene we’ve ever come across.

 I’ll spare you the grisly details, except to say it was a bit unnerving to see blood spatters scattered along a long span of the road.
 It raises the hairs on the back of your neck a bit when you come upon this type of scene.
 Our senses were immediately heightened to the possibility that we may not be alone out there, especially as mountain lions are known to guard their kills.
 (We never saw or heard any sign of the predator, fortunately.)

 There wasn’t much remaining of the deer other than the head and spinal column.
 While some birds were still snacking on the remnants, we assumed any larger predators had already had their fill and wouldn’t be returning, though we opted not to stick around to find out. 😝